 10 Commandments in Product Management by LinkedIn PM

 To break into Product Management you need a certain set of skills, experience in the industry and some technical knowledge.
 Once you get a job you still need to figure out the secrets of doing the job right.
-What are the Product Management rules that you haven’t heard of yet?
+What are the 10 commandments of Product Management you haven’t heard of yet?

-Here is the inside info you need to know, from LinkedIn’s Senior Product Manager.
+Here are the 10 Commandments in Product Management, from LinkedIn’s Senior Product Manager.

 Senior Product Manager at LinkedIn